About me

 I received the Martin Wolpers Award as the best PhD project in the field of Technology-Enhanced Learning 2018 and was more recently nominated as AI Newcomer 2021 at the KI Camp.

-My current research focus lies in creating responsible AI for education and human support.
-I am a member of the CrossMMLA Special Interest Group of the Society of Learning Analytics Research, chair of the Learning Analytics Hackathon (LAKathon), and of the Multimodal Artificial Intelligence in Education workshop series.
+At the DIPF, current research is focused on creating responsible AI for education and human support.
+I am a member of the CrossMMLA Special Interest Group of the Society of Learning Analytics Research, chair of the Learning Analytics Hackathon (LAKathon), and Multimodal Artificial Intelligence in Education workshop series.

 Some topics that interest me: